 Scenario 4: Peace Agreement

 This is a variation of Scenario 3.
 There may come a point in the future when Taiwan no longer has the support of the international community to maintain its de facto independence.
 Maybe China would be the most powerful country in the world then.
 Maybe the U.S. decides to repeal the Taiwan Relations Act.
 Under the circumstances, or in anticipation of these events happening, Taiwan may have to choose to negotiate a peace agreement with China.
 Depending on external factors, and depending on how much and how fast China wants Taiwan, Taiwan may be able to leverage for certain things.
-For example, Taiwan would agree to become a special administrative region of China the way it is outlines in Scenario 3 for 100 years, and is able to decide its own affairs without interference from China.
+For example, Taiwan would agree to become a special administrative region of China the way it is outlines in Scenario 3 for 50 or even 100 years, and is able to decide its own affairs without interference from China.
 If China interferes, the way we see it does in Hong Kong today, then Taiwan gets to hold a referendum deciding its own future.